 - Data complexity in a hybrid, multi-cloud environment

 - The growth in new data sources

-- Centralised data architectures in use in existing analytical systems - data warehouse, data lakes
+- Siloed analytical systems and the IT data engineering bottleneck

-- Pros and cons of Data Lakes

-- The merging of data warehouses and data lakes

-- The move from just data science to multi-purpose data lakes
+- The need to industrialise data engineering to shorten time to value

-- What is a Data Lakehouse?

-- How does a Data Lakehouse work?

-- Pros and cons of a Data Lakehouse

 - What is a Data Mesh?

 - Data Mesh principles

 - How does decentralised Data Mesh work?

 - What is a data product?

 - What types of data product can you build?

 - Decentralised development of data products

 - Pros and cons of Data Mesh

 - What are the challenges with this decentralised approach?

 - Is data management software ready for Data Mesh?

 - How will Data Mesh impact your current IT organisation and data culture?

 - Is federated data governance possible?

-- What are the architectural options for implementing Data Mesh?
+- What are the architectural options for implementing a Data Mesh and what are their strengths and weaknesses?

-- Implementing Data Mesh on Data Cloud Vs Kafka Vs Cloud Storage Vs Lakehouse Vs Data Virtualisation
+- Implementing Data Mesh on Cloud Storage Vs Lakehouse Vs Data Cloud Vs Data Virtualisation Vs Kafka

+- The promise of open table formats and a federated hybrid data architecture for building data products

 - Implementation requirements to create data products

 - Federated operating model

 - Common business vocabulary

 - Data producers and data consumers

-- o Architecture independence
+- Architecture independence

 - A unified data platform for building any pipeline to process any data

 - DataOps component-based CI/CD pipeline development

 - Distributed pipeline execution

 - Reusable, semantically linked data products

 - Governance of a distributed data landscape

 - Key technologies: Data Fabric, Data Catalogs, data classifiers, Data Marketplace, Data Automation tools

 - Vendor's offerings in the market -

-Alation, AWS, BigID, Cambridge
+Alation, AWS, Ataccama, Boomi,

+Cambridge Semantics, Collibra, Denodo,

-Semantics, Collibra, Dremio, Global IDs,
+Dremio, Global IDs, Google, IBM,

-Google, IBM, Informatica, Microsoft,
+Informatica, Microsoft, Oracle, Qlik

-Oracle, Qlik, Qlik (Talend), SAP, SAS,
+(Talend), SAP, SAS, SnapLogic, Stratio,

-Software AG, Starburst Data,
+Starburst Data, Truist Zaloni

-StreamSets, IDERA WhereScape, Truist

-Zaloni